CALL US: (845) 634-6006

-A tooth that hurts spontaneously or hurts so badly you can’t work or sleep may be infected or abscessed.
-An infected tooth should not be ignored–it can have very serious consequences, such as the loss of that tooth–and others–or the spread of the infection through the body.
+A tooth that hurts spontaneously, or hurts so badly you can’t work or sleep, may be infected or abscessed.
+An infected tooth should not be ignored.
+It can have very serious consequences, such as the loss of that tooth and others, or the spread of the infection through the body.
 Root canal therapy removes the infection and makes the tooth functional again.
-Although many people fear root canal procedures, these treatments actually reduce pain–they don’t cause it!
+Although many people fear root canal procedures, these treatments actually reduce pain!

 Symptoms of an Infected Tooth

 There are many symptoms that can tell you might have an infected tooth.If you have one or more of these symptoms, you should talk to a dentist: